 DLS Review:

 Most people have seen the film if not read the book.
-Indeed, Stephen King’s ‘The Green Mile’ has become one of the author’s better-known and almost universally revered stories.
-Perhaps this is because he has once again taken up the reins of a powerful and emotive thriller, rather than sticking to the horror genre that he has become most well-known and associated with.
+In fact, Stephen King’s ‘The Green Mile’ has become one of the author’s better-known and almost universally revered stories.
+Perhaps this is because King has taken up the reins of a powerful and purposefully emotive thriller, rather than sticking to the horror genre that he’s become most well-known and associated with.

 The setting for the story is certainly an inherently depressing and emotionally provocative one.
 Whatever the reader’s own personal stance on capital punishment is, the instant jab in the guts (whether a feeling of justice or absolute disgust) at the premise of inmates waiting for a lawful execution, is immediate and compelling.

 The tale from the outset feels very American.
 It’s very reliant on traditional values, traditional views, and more importantly – traditional prejudices.
-The moment John Coffey is first introduced to the reader, with the horrendous crimes that he has supposedly just committed, laid out before him, the reader’s emotions are suddenly engaged and the story starts to take its effect.
+The moment John Coffey is first introduced to the reader, with the horrendous crime laid out before him, a crime we’re led to believe he’s just committed, the reader’s emotions are instantly engaged, and the story starts to take its form itself from here on.

-As the story progresses, so King weaves a mesmerising but incredibly localised tale, with human interaction at the very heart of it.
-The absolute strength of the story comes purely from the characters that King has so lovingly created.
-It’s this overwhelming attention to the characterisation that really pulls on the reader’s heartstrings time and time again.
+As the story progresses, so King weaves a mesmerising but incredibly intimate tale, with human interaction at the very heart of it.
+The absolute strength of the story comes almost exclusively from the characters King has so lovingly created.
+It’s this overwhelming attention to the characterisation that really pulls on the reader’s heartstrings time and time again as we’re taken through the story of how John Coffey came to be on the Green Mile.

 The tale is written in the first-person perspective of Paul Edgecombe, as both the ‘present day narrator’ and through-his-eyes from back in 1932 when Coffey first arrived on to the Green Mile.
-This narration allows for much greater warmth to the telling of the story to come out, with the narrator’s personal emotions delivered directly to the reader.
+This narration allows for a much greater warmth to the telling of the story, with the narrator’s personality, his feelings and emotions, all spoken directly to the reader.
 And that’s really the key to the whole story.
-It’s such an emotional rollercoaster, with a magnificent feel-good-factor running alongside a cold and unavoidably bleak undertone.
+It’s such an emotional rollercoaster, with a spit-and-sawdust human element running alongside a cold and unavoidably bleak undertone.
 Nothing is done by halves here.
-Everything (and I mean everything) seems amplified on the Mile.
+Everything (and I mean everything) seems amplified a hundred-fold on the Mile.

-King fills the novel with his usual black & white ‘good versus evil’ spiritualism, with a very strongly suggestive veering towards Christian self-sacrifice.
-To be honest, although included in a reasonably light manner, the whole religious undertone can begin to grate on the more agnostic of reader’s.
-Yes it’s only a minor element to the story, but its slow and stubborn leaning towards powerfully suggestive Christian symbolism can quickly became annoying.
+Of course, King fills the novel with his usual ‘good versus evil’ spiritualism, with a very strongly suggestive veering towards Christian self-sacrifice.
+To be honest, although this comes through the story in a reasonably light manner, the whole religious undertone can begin to grate on the more agnostic of readers.
+Yes, it’s only a minor element to the story, but its slow and stubborn leaning towards powerfully suggestive Christian symbolism can became somewhat irksome.

 As heart-warming and emotionally captivating as the novel is, it does have its gruesome and down-beaten moments.
-It’s a Stephen King novel after all, so it’s not going to completely pander to an altogether subdued audience per se.
-At times the novel will grab the reader by the throat, angering and frustrating them with the slightest of injustices.
-Other times the sheer compassion delivered by so many of the characters will pull you into the warmth of the tale, with your guard almost completely down.
+It’s a Stephen King novel after all, so it’s not going to completely pander to an altogether subdued audience.
+At times the novel will grab the reader by the throat, purposefully angering and frustrating them with the multitude of injustices brought through this tale.
+Other times the sheer compassion delivered by so many of the characters will pull you into the warmth of the tale, with your guard unconsciously almost completely down.

 As I’ve said in numerous reviews of King’s work – he knows how to spin a good yarn.
-He really knows how to engage the reader, how to pull on their heartstrings whenever he wants, and ultimately how to make a story burst with a very passionately human energy.
+He’s an author who really knows how to engage the reader, how to pull on their heartstrings pretty much whenever he wants, and ultimately how to make a story burst with a very passionately human energy.
 It’s this that makes him such a loved and coveted author the world over.

-And this novel is perhaps one of his finest.
+And this novel is perhaps some might say, one of his finest.

 The novel runs for a total of 480 pages.